About Sprint 8®

 What is anaerobic exercise?

 Anaerobic exercise is a high-intensity, short-duration exercise that builds strength, speed and endurance.
-Anaerobic interval training is a natural, healthy way to produce growth hormones, which reduce wrinkles, increase energy and make you feel younger and stronger.
+Anaerobic interval training is a natural, healthy way to produce HGH, which helps you burn fat and improve your strength.

 What are fast-twitch muscle fibers?